FrankLhota56/fortran66-flex/README.md

       IF(END) GO TO 9000
       IF(I) = -1
 ```
-In the first statement, the `IF` token is a key word; in the second, the `IF` token is an identifier for an array.
+In the first statement, the `IF` token is a key word; in the second, the `IF` token is an array identifier.

 ### String Literals